 Casabona Ventures, LLC

 Mr. Mario M. Casabona is an entrepreneur and active angel investor.
 In 2012, he founded TechLaunch, committed to identifying and nurturing early-stage tech ventures by mentoring, coaching and providing access to resources and capital.
 To date, TechLaunch has supported over 50 tech companies and mentored over 100 aspiring entrepreneurs.
 In 2006, he founded Casabona Ventures, investing in over 30 seed and early stage companies.
 In 1982, he founded Electro-Radiation Inc., which was acquired by Honeywell International in 2004.
 He received the Small Business Administration National Tibbett’s Award for his contributions in technology and was listed as one of the top five most influential persons in New Jersey technology by The Star-Ledger.
 He was twice recognized by the New Jersey Technology Council, first as the recipient of their Legend of Technology Award and subsequently their Financier of the Year Award.
-Mario serves on the College of Science and Math (CSAM) Advisory Board at Montclair State University.
 He is Chairman Emeritus of Jumpstart NJ Angel Network and Chairman Emeritus of the R&D Council of New Jersey.
 He also enjoys serving on the boards of various for-profit and not-for-profit organizations.
 Mr. Casabona is an electrical engineer and holds twelve national and international patents in the field of satellite-based navigation and communications.

 Dr. Francis M. Cuss